MuhammadWaseem29/Shodan-Domain-Filter-Assistant/README.md

 List target domains in the second field (one per line).
 Click Generate Queries & Open Tabs.
 Filtered Shodan search tabs will open automatically.
+Toggle between dark and light modes using the theme button in the header.

 Example